Has there ever been a better time to sell video tutorials online?

 Another problem with online tutorial videos is the option of screen recording.
 Screen recording allows users to record the entire video, along with the playback.
-Basically, they can record everything that is happening on their screen and then share it amongst their friends.
+Basically, they can record everything that is happening on their screen and then share it with their friends.

 Sadly, there is no way to stop people from screen recording your lectures or tutorials.
-However, the one thing you can do is to use a software that prevents people from sharing the recording.
+However, the one thing you can do is use software that prevents people from sharing the recording.
 This is done by taking advantage of a video platform that uses watermarking.

 Such platforms place a watermark on your video.
 The watermark states your name and IP address.